Harvard-Neutrino/SIREN/README.md

 * LeptonInjector (the file): defines the Injector objects described above in addition to several configuration objects and event generators
 * Particle: simple implementation of particles
 * Random: object for random number sampling.

+# Cross Sections
+More to come on this front later.
+You will need cross sections, saved as fits files.
+Maybe we should upload examples XS to the repo?